 The entry requirements listed here are our typical offer for this course if you wish to begin studying with us in 2018.
 They should be used as a general guide.

 We operate a flexible admissions policy – this means that you could receive a lower conditional offer than the typical offer, informed by our assessment of your complementary non-academic achievements and experiences.
 For courses that require interview or portfolio review, this may also be considered in the level of any conditional offer that follows if your application is successful.

 pass with 60 credits overall.
 Level 3 units in maths required.
 At least 45 credits at level 3, with 24 credits at merit or above.

-Maths (minimum grade B), English and science (minimum grade C).
+At least maths at grade B or 5, and English and science at grade C or 4.
 In-house equivalence tests are available for suitable candidates if these requirements have not already been achieved.

 For non-native speakers of English

 IELTS 6.5 overall, with 6.0 in writing and a minimum of 5.5 in the other elements.